michaelhelvey/aoc23/README.md

 - day 3. yuck.
 Simple conceptually but I wasted a bunch of time trying to find clever abstractions for it and the code shows it -- its a mess of half-baked ideas, none of which are very good. the answer is right tho.
-- day 4. the recursive solution was easy...there's probably a much faster DP solution but I have day job
+- day 4. the recursive solution was easy...there's probably a much faster DP solution but I have a day job